PVoLan/wooden-architecture/Chapter1/index.md

 It is very important to understand in any particular moment: is the word spoken a command or report?
 On a big commercial ships commands and reports are highly formalized to make communications clear.
 On a small sailing yacht, in a company of friends, especially if their sailing experience is quite equal, difference between captain and a deckhand may become not so clear, but it still persist.
 "Hey, John, do you see this stones ahead?
 Let's change our heading to the left a little" - this words will follow by a crew's action, or no, depending on who says it.

 Sometimes it is possible also to have some officers between captain and a deckhand guys (multitier ship).
 In this case command may come not only from the captain, but from the officers.
-But the general command-report concept remains the same: captain sends command to an officer: "Prepare to departure!", than officer brings commands to a deckhands or to a lower-level officers: "Warm up the engines!", "Check up people on board", "Make anchor ready to raise".
+But the general command-report concept remains the same: captain sends command to an officer: "Prepare to departure!", than officer brings commands to a deckhands or to a lower-level officers: "Warm up the engines!", "Check up people on board", "Make anchor ready to hoist".
 Reports may go back: from the deckhand to officer: "There is a problem in a reserve engine", and from the officer to a captain: "We are ready to departure in 10 minutes".

 Typically it is not possible to move a ship (excepting very small boats) with only one man, you need a team usually.
 But any ship, including the smallest and biggest one, must have only one captain.
 It is impossible for a deckhand to send a _command_ to a captain - sailors beware of circular dependencies since the ancient times!

-Same story with the components in your application.
+Same story happens with the components in your application.
 Typically an application consists of many components, it is impossible to build a complex application with one class only.
 Application components communicate to each other (typically with method calls).
-Every time one component communicates to another one you should understand, which component is a captain, and which one is a deckhand.
+Every time one component communicates to another one you should understand: which component is a captain, and which one is a deckhand?
 Every time you see a method call, you should understand: is it a _command_ or _report_?

 Typically, in this example